African-American history: Lynchings

-American Civil War and emancipation
+American Civil War, emancipation, and reconstruction

 The Emancipation Proclamation was an executive order issued by President Abraham Lincoln on January 1, 1863.
 In a single stroke it changed the legal status, as recognized by the U.S. government, of 3 million enslaved people in designated areas of the Confederacy from "slave" to "free."
 Its practical effect was that as soon as an enslaved person escaped from slavery, by running away or through advances of federal troops, the enslaved person became legally and actually free.
 The owners were never compensated.
 Plantation owners, realizing that emancipation would destroy their economic system, sometimes moved their enslaved people as far as possible out of reach of the Union army.
 By June 1865, the Union Army controlled all of the Confederacy and liberated all the designated enslaved people.

 About 200,000 free Black people and former enslaved people served in the Union Army and Navy, thus providing a basis for a claim to full citizenship.
 The dislocations of war and Reconstruction had a severe negative impact on the Black population, with much sickness and death.